zahoor81/Text-Classification/README.md

 # Text-Classification

-I used movie reviews data from hugging face and then used task-specific as well as embedding models to evualted accuracy.
+I used movie reviews data from hugging face and then used task-specific as well as embedding models to evaluate accuracy.